Quantifying culinary diversity across countries.

 Paprika PIMENTÓN is a cornerstone of culinary identity.
 While it is also used in Hungarian or Portuguese cuisines, Spanish paprika stands out for its deep, smoky flavor.
 Comes in two varieties: pimentón de la vera and pimentón de murcia.

 PMENTON DE MURCIA is usually sun-dried and provides a sweet, rich, and fruity flavor.
-Both varieties come in three types: sweet–dulce, bittersweet–agridulce, and hot – Picante.
+Both varieties come in three types: sweet–dulce, bittersweet–agridulce, and hot–picante.

 In addition to paprika, Spanish cuisine uses bay leaves, saffron, garlic, parsley, and ñora, a unique Spanish red round pepper that is sweet and mild (500 Scoville heat units).
 It is typically dried in the sun and ground alone, or it can be ground with garlic or soaked in hot water and rehydrated.